glotzerlab/signac-docs/docs/source/community.rst

 .. note::

-    **signac** uses specific versions of these packages, which can be found in the requirements file of **signac**, to ensure that code and documentation are compliant.
+    **signac** and **signac-flow** uses specific versions of the dependencies for setting up a pre-commit hook.
+Please see the file ``requirements-precommit.txt`` of both the repositories for more details.
     Please see the individual package documentation for detailed guidelines on how to contribute to a specific package.